Tax-Efficient Fund Placement and Asset Location Optimization

 Optimal Asset Location

-How do you asset allocate over your multiple accounts?
+How do you allocate assets over your multiple accounts?

 First, you want to pay less in taxes.
 Tax-Efficient Investing becomes critical as the size of your brokerage account increases.

 How can you optimize asset location?
-Which funds go in which accounts?
+Which funds go into which accounts?
 How does tax-efficient fund placement improve returns?
 And how does it affect risk?

-To understand tax-efficient fund placement and the asset allocation of multiple account types, we must understand the characteristics of the accounts.
-Then, we must understand asset location and what funds go where.
+First, we need to understand how taxation affects tax-efficient fund placement and the asset allocation of multiple account types.
+Then, we must understand asset location and where funds go.

 Multiple Account Types and Tax-Efficient Fund Placement

 Let’s look at the different account types most of us have available for investing.
-Different “buckets” or “wrappers” hold our investments.
+Our investments are held in different “buckets” or “wrappers.”

 Taxable (Brokerage Account)

 There are the taxable buckets—our brokerage and savings accounts.
-You pay taxes on these in dividends, interest, and short-term capital gains every year.
+Every year you pay ordinary taxes on interest and short term capital gains, and you pay capital gains taxes on dividends and long term capital gains.
 This is called tax drag.
-Eventually, we pay long-term capital gains.

 Tax-Free (Roth)

-Next, the tax-free bucket.
-This is usually called Roth.
+Next, the tax-free bucket, usually called Roth.
 You have already paid taxes on these accounts and can utilize them in the future without tax implications.

 In addition, there are additional sources of tax-free money.
 For example, you have the basis on your brokerage investments (where you have already paid tax) and loans (on homes, life insurance, brokerage accounts, etc.), where you also get tax-free income.
 Finally, don’t forget your HSA.